leveroneharry/tic-tac-toe/README.md

 Tic Tac Toe was recreated using HTML, CSS, and JavaScript as a learning exercise.
 Although the game is in a playable state, updates to the project may be made as new JavaScript libraries and frameworks are tested.
 The rules of the game may also be adapted from the original version of the game, so be sure to check out the rules section below for the most up-to-date rules.

 ## Rules
-As it stands, the rules of the game have not deviated from the original version of the game:
 - Tic Tac Toe is a two player game.
 - Player 1 will mark squares on the board using an 'X'.
 - Player 2 will mark squares on the board using an 'O'.